 You can edit your page from the WordPress Page menu on the left-hand side.

-Another main difference between the WordPress page vs post.
+Another main difference between page and post in WordPress.

 5 key difference between WordPress Post and Page

 Easy way to organized WordPress Posts by Categories and Tags.

 It helps the reader to find relevant posts or topics.
 Category and Tags make it easier for readers.